Meraj-Kazi/Meraj-Kazi/README.md

 ~

 Current Goals:
-- Learn more about MongoDB
+- Learn more about NextJS
 - Complete reading `Call me by your name` Novel by André Aciman
 - Learning *Latte Art*
 - Practice speedcubing more often